taignobias/linkedin-job-scraper/README.md

 Setup
 1. Log into your LinkedIn profile and perform a job search
 2. Copy the geoId, keywords, and location information from your url into the scraper file
+3. Put a few keywords in the 'categories' field in the scraper file - the program will find any of these in the job posting
-3. Copy your username and password into the scraper file (and, please, don't upload it to GitHub)
+4. Copy your username and password into the scraper file (and, please, don't upload it to GitHub)
-4. run `python scrape_linkedin.py`
+5. run `python scrape_linkedin.py`
-5. Upon completion, open 'linkedin_results.html' in your browser of choice
+6. Upon completion, open 'linkedin_results.html' in your browser of choice
-6. ???
+7. ???
-7. Profit!
+8. Profit!